Athos1972/baangt/docs/simpleExample.rst

    * - assert
      - Will retrieve value of element specified by ``locator`` and compare with reference value from ``value``.

+   * - pause
+     - Will pause for the number of secons in ``value``.
+Valid numbers are float, e.g. 2, 0.2, 0.1, 25
    * - address_create
      - provide an easy and easily extendable way to generate address data for a test case The following fields variable are stored in testcaseDataDict: